-Dr. Rimkus recently completed her PhD in music composition at the University of Aberdeen with Phillip Cooke and Paul Mealor, after completing her MMus in composition with distinction at the University of Aberdeen in 2015.
-She earned her Bachelors of Music in composition magna cum laude in 2013 at the University of Southern California, where she developed her love of working with text and the voice while studying with Morten Lauridsen and Stephen Hartke.
+She recently completed her PhD in music composition at the University of Aberdeen with Phillip Cooke and Paul Mealor, after completing her MM in composition with distinction at the University of Aberdeen in 2015.
+She earned her BM in composition magna cum laude in 2013 at the University of Southern California, where she developed her love of working with text and the voice while studying with Morten Lauridsen and Stephen Hartke.

 She was born in Washington, DC in 1990 and moved to Bainbridge Island, Washington in 1998.
-Having also lived in Southern California and Scotland for a number of years, she has a love of travel and various cultures, and a sense of place or distance often inspires her work.
-She is currently based in the beautiful Upper Peninsula of Michigan where she lives with her fiancé Thomas LaVoy, a cat named Muffin and a dog named Sandwiches.
+She is currently based in the beautiful Upper Peninsula of Michigan where she lives with her husband, fellow composer Thomas LaVoy.